Audrey-chenxi/CASA_Dissertation_Chenxi-Zhao/README.md

 -There has been a lot of research on covid-19 in London, but it is rarely detailed to specific areas(MSOA).
 2) Research question + aim
 3) Literature review
--a-The overall situation of the global covid-19 + mortality rate + corresponding characteristics
+(1) The overall situation of the global covid-19 + mortality rate + corresponding characteristics
--b-The overall situation of the UK & London covid-19 + mortality rate+ corresponding characteristics
+(2) The overall situation of the UK & London covid-19 + mortality rate+ corresponding characteristics
 4) Presentation of data
 5) Explanation of methodology
 6) Presentation of results